Ka1s3r/Ka1s3r/README.md

 - 👋 Hi, I’m @Ka1s3r
-- 👀 I’m interested in art, neuroscience, ancient history, mythology, language, and A.I.
+- 👀 I’m interested in art, theoretical neuroscience, ancient history, mythology, language, and A.I.

 - 🌱 I’m currently learning = ['Python', 'Matlab', 'Java', 'SQL', 'AWS']

-- 🌱 How to access, clean and analyze web data, and how to work directly with databases using both Python and SQL.
+- 🌱 How to access, clean, and analyze web data.
+How to work directly with databases using Python and SQL.
+- 🌱 How to analyze neural data.

 - 🌱Japanese: [◼◼◼▪◻] ------       Spanish: [◼◼▪◻◻]